aitoroses/floxide/docs/adrs/0030-workspace-dependency-versioning.md

 When publishing Rust crates to crates.io, all dependencies must have explicit version specifications, even if they are path dependencies within a workspace.
 This is a requirement of the crates.io publishing process.

-In our workspace structure, we have a root `flowrs` crate that depends on several subcrates (`flowrs-core`, `flowrs-transform`, etc.).
+In our workspace structure, we have a root `floxide` crate that depends on several subcrates (`floxide-core`, `floxide-transform`, etc.).
 These dependencies were initially specified only with `path` attributes, which works fine for local development but causes errors during the publishing process.

 The error encountered was:
 ```
 error: all dependencies must have a version specified when publishing.
-dependency `flowrs-core` does not specify a version
+dependency `floxide-core` does not specify a version
 Note: The published dependency will use the version from crates.io,
 the `path` specification will be removed from the dependency declaration.
 ```